This topic describes JMX Monitoring features and how you can manage and monitor resources by using these features.

-A JMX-compliant Application Server makes all registered manageable resources possible to be managed, configured, and controlled easily and flexibly.
-All those managed resources can be dynamically modified and processed by third-party management software or other management component systems.
+A JMX-compliant application server makes all registered manageable resources possible to be managed, configured, and controlled easily and flexibly.
+You can dynamically modify and process all those managed resources by third-party management software or other management component systems.

 - Using the JMX Monitoring Features